-We know what you’re probably thinking.
-It’s quite commonplace for most everyone to use the terms cybersecurity and information technology (IT) security interchangeably.
+It’s fairly commonplace for people to use the terms cybersecurity and information technology (IT) security interchangeably.
 In most cases, this isn’t an egregious mix-up, but these two terms describe different scopes of responsibility when it comes to security.
-While in most cases, this kind of confusion is harmless, the growing list of attacks in the past few years demands some clarity in this industry, even when only describing these two forms of digital security.
+While this kind of confusion is harmless in most cases, the growing list of attacks in the past few years demands some clarity in this industry, even when only describing these two forms of digital security.

 The technical definition of IT security refers to all practices and applications of data security, both physical and digital.
 IT security is an umbrella term that encompasses cybersecurity, which is a more specific type of security.
 More on that later.